Advertisement

 What are closing costs and how much should I expect to pay?

-Closing costs are the collection of fees and expenses paid by both buyers and sellers to complete a real estate transaction.
-For buyers, these costs are in addition to the property's down payment.
-They cover services such as the loan origination fee, appraisal fee, title insurance, property taxes, homeowners insurance, and attorney fees.
-As a general rule, homebuyers can expect their closing costs to be between 2% to 5% of the total loan amount.
-For example, on a $300,000 home, this would range from $6,000 to $15,000.
-The exact amount varies based on the property's location, the type of loan, and negotiated terms, so it's essential to review the Loan Estimate document carefully.
+What are closing costs?
+Advertisement Closing costs are an array of fees and expenses that both buyers and sellers must pay to finalize a real estate transaction.
+For buyers, these costs are on top of the property’s down payment.
+They include loan origination and appraisal fees, title insurance, property taxes, homeowners insurance and attorney fees.
+As a rule of thumb, you can expect your closing costs to come in between 2% and 5% of the total loan amount.
+This might add an additional $6,000 to $15,000 on a $300,000 house.
+The exact amount depends on where the property is located, what type of loan you’re getting and what the terms are that you negotiate, so it’s important to carefully read your Loan Estimate when comparing.

 What is a home appraisal and why is it important?

-A home appraisal is an unbiased, professional assessment of a property's market value conducted by a licensed appraiser.
-It is a mandatory step in the mortgage process because lenders require it to ensure the loan amount is not greater than the property's actual worth.
-The appraiser evaluates various factors, including the home's size, condition, features, and location, as well as the sale prices of comparable properties in the area.
-The appraisal protects the lender from issuing a loan on an overvalued property and also ensures the buyer is not overpaying.
-If the appraisal comes in lower than the agreed-upon sale price, it can complicate the transaction, often requiring renegotiation between the buyer and seller or a larger down payment.
+A home appraisal is an impartial estimate of the true (or fair market) value of a home, as determined by how a professional appraises the property.
+Requiring a home appraisal is an essential part of the mortgage process, as lenders need it to verify that the loan amount isn't above the property's value.
+The appraiser considers a host of factors including size, condition, amenities and location in addition to the sale prices of similar properties in the area.
+The appraisal shields the lender from extending a loan for an inflated property, while also preventing the buyer from overpaying.
+If the appraisal comes in lower than the previously agreed-upon sale price, it could throw a wrench into the transaction process and result in anything from both buyer and seller needing to renegotiate terms or agree on a higher down payment.

 What is the difference between being pre-qualified and pre-approved for a mortgage?